Craig Bollig, MD

-Clinically, Dr. Bollig specializes in a broad range of minimally invasive and open procedures related to head and neck cancers, as well as complex head and neck reconstruction.
-He provides comprehensive management of benign and malignant head and neck tumors, skin cancers, thyroid and parathyroid surgery, and skull base surgery.
-He is particularly interested in minimally invasive techniques, and received additional training in transoral robotic surgery (TORS), transoral laser microsurgery, and endoscopic surgery.
-He is also comprehensively trained in the full range of reconstructive procedures, including microvascular free flap reconstruction, for complex head and neck defects after cancer or traumatic injury.
+Dr. Bollig specializes in a broad range of minimally invasive and open procedures related to head and neck cancers, as well as complex head and neck reconstruction.
+He provides comprehensive management of benign and malignant head and neck tumors, thyroid and parathyroid surgery, and skin cancer.
+He has particular expertise in minimally invasive techniques, including transoral robotic surgery (TORS) and transoral laser microsurgery (TLM).
+He is also extensively trained in reconstructive procedures such as microvascular free flap reconstruction for complex head and neck defects after cancer or traumatic injury.

 University of Miami Miller School of Medicine